Modern 1

 (Caution: Contains spoilers for Episode: 09×05: Four Funerals and a Wedding)

-Joyce’s mother, Muriel, is a guest at the Barnaby home.
-Much to the chagrin of Tom Barnaby, who gets on well with his mother-in-law, but doesn’t seem to have a warm relationship with her.
+•Joyce’s mother, Muriel, is a guest at the Barnaby home.
+Much to the chagrin of Tom Barnaby, who, while not getting along badly with his mother-in-law, does not appear to have a warm relationship with her either.
 Nevertheless, he gets the conversation going at home after work.
 Cully wants to go to Broughton for the Skimmington Fayre.
 Her parents are less than enthusiastic, but her grandmother is more so.
-Everyone but her seems to know the origins of the Skimmington Fayre and is enlightened.